amirshayankamandi/amirshayankamandi/README.md

 * 🌍  I'm based in Tehran, Iran
 * ✉️  You can contact me at [shayankamandi82@gmail.com](mailto:shayankamandi82@gmail.com)
-* 🤝  I'm open to collaborating on Nasa:)
+* 🤝  I'm open to collaborating on NASA:)

 ### Skills